tilmanschweitzer/100-days-of-code/README.md

 * Implementing the basic version felt much smoother than I expected
 * Parallelizing the sync implementation with Streams.parallel() much simpler than all previous parallel implementations (still unordered in the first attempt)

+## Day 8

+Add async and ordered implementation in Java.

+Insights

+* Executors are very easy to handle and creating an ordered output from a multi-core parallelization feels much easy than in Node.js or Go

 ## Idea Backlog

 * Add tests for Node.js (and check out test libs for Go)